-We are concerned about CO2 footprint and discourage oversea conferences when far away.
-After the situation with respect to Covid went back to normal with respect to be able to travel, we are still dedicated to travel less than in the past and attend some conferences online.
+We are concerned about CO_2 footprint and discourage oversea conferences when far away.
+Since the situation with respect to Covid went back to normal with respect to travelling, we have been dedicated to travel less than in the past and attend some conferences online.